 Catherine has conducted extensive legal research and co-authored legal articles in international law journals and magazines.
-She is an active member of the American Bar Association, American Bar Foundation, New York Bar Association, New York City Bar Association, New Jersey Bar Association, and the National Association of Women Lawyers.
-In 2020, Catherine was appointed to the New York State Bar Association’s President’s Leadership Development Committee.
-In 2021, Catherine was appointed to the New Jersey State Bar Association’s Class Actions, International Law and Organizations, and Special Civil Part Committees.
-In 2022, she was appointed Co-Chair of the New York State Bar Association’s Committee on Leadership Development and Co-Chair of the American Bar Association's International Law Section — Women's Interest Network.
+She is an active member of the American Bar Association, American Bar Foundation, New York State Bar Association, New York City Bar Association, New Jersey State Bar Association, and the National Association of Women Lawyers.
+In 2020, Catherine was appointed to the NYSBA’s Leadership Development Committee.
+In 2021, Catherine was appointed to the NJSBA’s Class Actions, International Law and Organizations, and Special Civil Part Committees.
+In 2022, she was appointed Co-Chair of the NYSBA’s Leadership Development Committee and Co-Chair of the American Bar Association's International Law Section — Women's Interest Network.
 Catherine was also appointed a Fellow at the American Bar Foundation in 2022.
 In 2023, Catherine was appointed Vice-Chair of the National Association of Women Lawyers’ Podcast Committee.
-As part of her pro bono legal work, she serves on two Boards of international NGOs serving refugees and internally displaced persons in the Middle East and Africa and rescuing exploited and trafficked women and girls.
-Closer to home, Catherine serves as an advisor to minority business owners in the New York City area on legal issues impacting their businesses.
+As part of her international pro bono legal work, she serves on several Boards of international NGOs serving refugees and internally displaced persons in the Middle East and Africa and rescuing exploited and trafficked women and girls.

 Catherine clerked for the Honorable Mary M. McVeigh in the Superior Court of New Jersey where she was trained as a court-certified mediator.
 While in law school she interned at the Center for Social Justice’s Immigration Law Clinic at Seton Hall University School of Law.
 Catherine is a Graduate of the American Inns of Court.